JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "Scuse me," he said.
 "I'm trying to find someone who used to live here."

-The guy stopped and looked Lawrence up and down.
-He had a handsome sweater on underneath his coat, design-y and cosmopolitan, the kind of thing that made Lawrence think of Milan or Paris.
-Lawrence was keenly aware of his generic Order-issued suit, a brown, rumpled, ill-fitting thing, topped with a polymer coat that, while warm, hardly flattered.
+The guy stopped and looked Batman up and down.
+He had a handsome sweater on underneath his coat, design-y and cosmopolitan, the kind of thing that made Batman think of Milan or Paris.
+Batman was keenly aware of his generic Order-issued suit, a brown, rumpled, ill-fitting thing, topped with a polymer coat that, while warm, hardly flattered.

 "Good luck with that," he said, then started to move past.

-"Please," Lawrence said.
+"Please," Batman said.
 "I'm -- I'm not used to how things are around here.
 There's probably some way I could ask you this that would put you at your ease, but I don't know what it is.
 I'm not good with people.
 But I really need to find this person, she used to live here."

 The man stopped, looked at him again.
-He seemed to recognize something in Lawrence, or maybe it was that he was disarmed by Lawrence's honesty.
+He seemed to recognize something in Batman, or maybe it was that he was disarmed by Batman's honesty.

 "Why would you want to do that?"